 5. Capture the Dances, Toasts, and Speeches

 Another important element of wedding photography is capturing the dances, toasts, and speeches.
-Make sure to get a variety of angles of each, from wide shots that capture the entire room, to close-up shots of the bride and groom as they share their first dance, ensuring reception photo highlights are beautifully documented.
+Make sure to get a variety of angles of each, from wide shots that capture the entire room to close-up shots of the bride and groom as they share their first dance, ensuring reception photo highlights are beautifully documented.

-If possible, have someone else take stills while you focus on capturing video of these special moments.
+If possible, have someone else take stills while you focus on capturing videos of these special moments.

 6. Focus on the Group during the Bouquet and Garter Toss

 The bouquet and garter toss are another important part of wedding photography.
 During these moments, focus on the group of people who have gathered to catch the bouquet or garter.
 It will be a fun, lively moment, and capturing the joy and excitement of the crowd is important.

 7. Get into the Action for Open Dancing

 Finally, don’t be afraid to get into the action for open dancing.
 If the bride and groom want some candid shots of themselves and their guests dancing, go ahead and get on the dance floor.